 Many dogs won’t turn down hot dogs when offered and hot dog chunks are often big enough to hide the biggest capsules.

-If you are concerned about sodium, look for the low-sodium variety or some of the healthier varieties.
+If you are concerned about sodium, look for the low-sodium variety and look for some of the healthier varieties with no nitrites.
+Nowadays, there are also organic and grass-fed beef choices.

 Just as with cheese balls, it’s important to hide them well as all it takes is for the dog to detect the pill to start losing “trust” and even developing taste aversion which can lead to a dog refusing hot dogs even if he loved them all his life!